Animae-Magnae-Prodigus/blog/_posts/science-fiction/2025-08-27-R-F-Kuang-Babel-or-the-Necessity-of-Violence:-An-Arcane-History-of-the-Oxford-Translators'-Revolution.md

 + Ramy said what made the English superior was the guns and the willingness to use them on innocent people.
 Then why didn't translators figure out some mechanics to defend themselves against guns?
 Considering the mentioned applications of silver bars in ancient times, why didn't silver bar predominate the warfare millennia ago?

 # Core: 6/9.
-Did the story that only show the process and cause of violence rather than its consequence corroborate the necessity of violence?
+Can a story that only showed the process and cause of violence instead of its consequence really corroborate the necessity of violence?
 In addition, I didn't think the cruelty of the British colonialism was not completely delineated in the context.
 The protagonist and his companions' fatuous participation in a dangerous association led to their final tragedy, which, from my perspective, seemed not adequate enough to demonstrate the core.